janellewong/caloriecounter/README.md

  how much of that foods they ate, and how many calories it has.
 For example, one log could be *Skim Milk, 1 cup, 120 calories*.
  - Total the calories for each meal and also for the whole day
+ - Set a calorie limit goal for the week, and know when that limit is breached
  - Make calculations like averaging out the calories you have eaten for the week